 Our school sees education as a partnership between staff, parents and students.
-We welcome parent involvement and Wattleview is supported by a strong and committed school council and Parents and Friends Association who work together to build and extend positive links within all aspects of the school and wider community.
+We welcome parent involvement and Wattleview is supported by a strong and committed school council and Parents are Fun Association who work together to build and extend positive links within all aspects of the school and wider community.

 Informal participation is also available in areas such as sport days, camps and excursions, working bees and fundraising activities.

 Please be advised that all volunteering at Wattle View Primary School will require a current Working with Children Check to be submitted to the office.

 Please view our Volunteer Policy for further details.